Forward-backward stochastic simulations: Q-based model for measurement and Bell-nonlocality consistent with weak local realistic premises: Measurement model

 \section{Measurement model}

-In this paper, the system dynamics is described by a unified stochastic model motivated by the $Q$ function \citep{Husimi1940}.
-The examples of this paper use bosonic fields.
-The approach requires the measurement process to be included in the dynamics.
-For this purpose, we use a model of a common measuring device that produces macroscopic outputs, namely the parametric amplifier \citep{Yuen1976}.
-These are not fundamental physical restrictions.
-Fermionic Q-functions exist \citep{joseph2018phase,FermiQ}, and have similar dynamical properties and equations.
-We expect other models of meters to have analogous behavior.
+In this paper, the system dynamics is described by a unified stochastic model motivated by the Q function \citep{Husimi1940}.
+The examples of this paper restrict to bosonic fields.
+Our approach requires the measurement process to be included in the dynamics.